NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_record.rst

 ``EC03288``: Husky Energy SGS
  |    E044: Value: Too Viscous for tension is not valid

+``EC04002``: Alberta Sweet Mixed Blend #6
+ |    E032: Distillation type is "None", it must be one of: ['mass fraction', 'volume fraction']
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC14852``: Biodiesel Tallow B100
  |    E030: Oils must have an API